Oral microbiology: Issues and areas of research

 The oral environment (temperature, humidity, pH, nutrients, etc.) impacts the selection of adapted (and sometimes pathogenic) populations of microorganisms.
-For a young person or an adult in good health and with a healthy diet, the microbes living in the mouth adhere to mucous, teeth and gums to resist removal by saliva.
+For a young person or an adult in good health and with a healthy diet, the microbes living in the mouth adhere to mucus, teeth and gums to resist removal by saliva.
 Eventually, they are mostly washed away and destroyed during their trip through the stomach.
 Salivary flow and oral conditions vary person-to-person, and also relative to the time of day and whether or not an individual sleeps with their mouth open.
 From youth to old age, the entire mouth interacts with and affects the oral microbiome.
 Via the larynx, numerous bacteria can travel through the respiratory tract to the lungs.
-There, mucous is charged with their removal.
+There, mucus is charged with their removal.
 Pathogenic oral microflora have been linked to the production of factors which favor autoimmune diseases such as psoriasis and arthritis, as well as cancers of the colon, lungs and breasts.